 Laura Wyllie is a member of the APDT UK with approximately 20 years of dog training experience.
 Over the years she has lived with a variety of breeds, from small fluffy ones to 40kg Shepherds.
 Laura has worked with a variety of breeds throughout the years, as well as experienced lots of training disciplines including obedience, flyball, agility, heelwork to music, rally and scentwork.
 She became an accredited Canines Hoopers UK instructor in 2017.
 Find out more about Laura and her class assistants on our "Team" page!

 Can my dog join a class?

-Dogs must be at least 12 months old, be happy to be around other dogs/people, have some very basic training, be physically fit (I recommend a vet check before starting) and be up to date with vaccinations.
+Dogs must be at least 12 months old, be happy to be around other dogs/people, have some basic training, be physically fit (I recommend a vet check before starting), and be up to date with vaccinations.

 Do I have to run?

 Agility does require a certain amount of fitness from the handler.
-We do have handlers of all ages taking part, but if you have mobility problems then it may be worth having 1-2-1 training, so we can adapt exercises and do more off lead work.
-Don’t worry you don’t need to be an athlete.
+We do have handlers of all ages and abilities taking part.
+Don’t worry, you don’t need to be an athlete!

 Can my son/daughter handle our dog?